Cisco Networking Academy

 As one of the most successful open source collaborations, Linux has evolved into the most reliable operating system on the planet.
 It’s used for embedded systems to virtually all supercomputers for a good reason.
 NDG Linux Essentials quickly builds your Linux knowledge and prepares you for the LPI Linux Essentials Professional Development Certificate (PDC), your proof to employers that you know Linux!
 Many concepts in this course are covered at a more demanding pace in NDG Linux I. No prerequisites required.

 Skills for All Courses

-This Cybersecurity pathway prepares you for an entry-level cybersecurity position, such as a Cybersecurity Technician, Junior Cybersecurity Analyst, or Tier 1 Help Desk Support role.
-You will learn vital skills like threat intelligence, network security, and risk management to protect yourself and organizations from cyber-attacks.
+This Junior Cybersecurity Analyst Career Path prepares you for the entry-level Cisco Certified Support Technician (CCST) Cybersecurity certification and entry-level cybersecurity positions such as Cybersecurity Technician, Cybersecurity Analyst, or Tier 1 Help Desk Support roles.
+You will learn vital skills like threat intelligence, network security, and risk management to protect yourself and organizations from cyber attacks.
 If you enjoy solving puzzles, are passionate about technology, and like working in teams, the field of cybersecurity may be a great fit for you!
-(FREE, 160 hours to complete the entire pathway, Appropriate for anyone eager to propel into new career opportunities, Certification aligned.)

 SkillsForAll: Introduction to Cybersecurity

 This course introductory course takes you inside the world of cybersecurity.
 You will learn cybersecurity basics to protect your personal digital life and gain insights into the biggest security challenges companies, governments, and educational institutions face today.
 Cybersecurity professionals who can protect and defend an organization’s network are in high demand.